 Alice Charles

-Alice is a Director in Arup.
+Alice is a Director at Arup.
 Her work focuses on sustainability, climate change, resilience, mobility and progressive transformations in the built environment of cities across the world.
 You can listen to our conversation with Alice in Episode 3 of The DNA of Cities podcast.

 Photo credit: Ronni Kurtz via Unsplash.